HotAndCold245/Hidden-Grotto/README.md

 ![IMG_4](https://github.com/user-attachments/assets/cde83bac-71ca-4398-841d-4db82d77a3b3)

 # Mobile Toolbar and Navbar
 The mobile toolbar and navbar appearance has been changed.
 The view actions (reading/editing toggle and more options) have been moved to the bottom for easier reach.
 Additionally, the file path has been hidden for extra room.
+The "New Tab" has been hidden since the tab switcher already does the same thing with one extra click.

 ### Toolbar